Wood is a delicate organic material that requires frequent, periodic care.

 However, in some cases, softwood, from needle and cone trees may be used to save money, especially in decorative fencing.
 These woods include pine, redwood, or yew.

 Whereas most hardwood is much more forgiving, softwood is quite prone to damage by pressure.
 Therefore, if you suspect that your fence is made from softwood, reconsider if pressure washing is necessary.
 If so, apply this tutorial in the mildest ranges described (e.g., pressure, tip choice).

 Does that mean you are safe If you do have hardwood?
 Maybe.
-To get a grasp of just how delicate your wood is, refer to a table of hardness for wood (opens in a new tab).
+To get a grasp of just how delicate your wood is, refer to a table of Janka hardness (opens in a new tab).

 If your wood is painted, pressure washers should not be used on it, period.
 Pressure washing is in fact one of the most effective ways to peel old paint off (opens in a new tab), albeit usually at pressure settings which are not compatible with wooden surfaces.
 You may get away with using the mildest possible setting on painted surfaces but unless you are a pro, paint is a no-go.

 A plain wooden surface with applied stain—a conditioner that protects the wood—is the most beautiful building material on this planet.
 However, it requires special care.

 No wood should be left unstained and must be re-stained periodically.
 In fact, most people clean their wooden surfaces to re-stain them (opens in a new tab), which may be exactly why you are reading this article.
 If not, do so anyway, as unstained wood is extremely prone to damage!

 With all of the above considered, pressure washing may be perfectly suitable for your wood.
 However, care must be taken when setting pressure and selecting the right tip for the job.
 Most detergents must be avoided, and only select few, which are compatible, may be used.